Risky Business: Plot

-High-achieving high school student Joel Goodson lives with his wealthy parents in the Chicago North Shore area of Glencoe.
-His father wants him to attend Princeton University, his alma mater, so Joel participates in Future Enterprisers, an extracurricular activity in which students work in teams to create small businesses.
-When Joel's parents go away on a trip, his friend Miles convinces him to use his newfound freedom to have some fun.
-On the first night, Joel raids the liquor cabinet, plays the stereo loudly, and dances around the living room in his briefs and button-down shirt to "Old Time Rock and Roll".
+High school senior Joel Goodsen lives with his wealthy parents in the Chicago North Shore community of Glencoe.
+His father wants him to attend Princeton University, his alma mater, and arranges an interview for Joel with one of its admissions officers.
+Meanwhile, Joel worries about his SAT scores and his participation in Future Enterprisers, an extracurricular activity in which high school students work in teams to create small businesses.

-The following day, Miles calls a prostitute named Jackie on Joel's behalf.
-Jackie turns out to be a male cross-dresser, so Joel pays him just to leave.
-But, as he is leaving, he gives Joel the number for another prostitute, Lana.
-That night, Joel is unable to sleep and hesitantly calls Lana, who is revealed as a gorgeous blonde woman, and they spend the entire night having sex.
+When Joel's parents leave on a trip, his friend Miles encourages him to relax and enjoy his newfound freedom.
+On his first night home alone, Joel raids his parents' liquor cabinet, plays the stereo loudly, and dances around the living room in his briefs to "Old Time Rock and Roll".
+On the second night, Miles arranges for an escort named Jackie to visit Joel.
+Jackie turns out to be a burly, cross-dressing Black man, so Joel pays him simply to leave.
+As Jackie departs, he gives Joel the number of another escort, Lana.
+Unable to sleep, Joel hesitantly calls Lana, who turns out to be an attractive young woman, and the two spend the night together.

-The next morning, Lana asks Joel for $300 ($925 in 2023 dollars) for her services.
+The next morning, Lana asks Joel for $300 for her services.
 He goes to the bank, but when he returns, she is gone, along with his mother's expensive Steuben glass egg.
-Joel finds Lana and demands the egg back, but her pimp Guido interrupts them, pulling a gun.
-While in his father's Porsche 928, Joel is chased by Guido, but eventually escapes.
-Lana tells Joel that the egg is with the rest of her belongings at Guido's.
-He lets her stay at his house while he goes to school.
-When he returns, his friends have come over, and Lana has invited another prostitute, Vicki, to stay, but Joel rejects the idea.
-The women leave, only to encounter Guido and get into an altercation on Joel's front lawn before running back into his house.
-Joel agrees to the women spending one more night.
+Joel and Miles later pick Lana up downtown and demand the egg back, but her pimp, Guido, interrupts them and pulls a gun.
+After driving off in his father's prized Porsche 928, Joel outmaneuvers Guido during a car chase.
+Lana tells Joel that the egg is with the rest of her belongings at Guido's apartment.
+Joel allows her to stay at his house while he goes to school.
+When he returns home, Lana has invited another prostitute, Vicki, to stay, but Joel objects.
+The women leave, only to encounter Guido on the front lawn, where they tell him that they now work for Joel.
+To avoid further escalation, Joel reluctantly agrees to let them stay for one more night.